mala-project/mala/docs/source/advanced_usage/hyperparameters.rst

 search on N CPUs/GPUs - each processing one specific trial.
 The results are collected in a central data base, which is accessed by each of the N ranks individually upon starting new trials.
-This is not a MALA feature itself, but rather a feature of the optuna library, that MALA simply implements and gives easy access to.
+This is not a MALA feature itself, but rather a feature of the optuna library, that MALA implements and gives easy access to.

 Database handling is done via SQL.
 Several SQL frameworks exists, and